 To meet our strategic objectives some of the activities we undertake are:

-- Information evenings for members and supporters with visiting Technion academics – unique opportunities to hear firsthand about the break through, world leading research undertaken at the Technion;
+- Events a with visiting Technion academics and alumni’s, providing exclusive and unique opportunities to hear firsthand about the breakthroughs and world leading research undertaken at the Technion;

 - Seminars for business and researchers with visiting Technion academics – tailored opportunities for businesses interested in exploring commercial opportunities and academics wishing to establish networks and explore collaborative possibilities;